shinygiggle/shinygiggle.github.io/_posts/2022-04-03-Getting-into-Exercise:-How-to-get-into-and-stick-at-exercise.md

 photoby: "@bruno_nascimento"
 ---

-Getting into exercise is something that everyone says they want to do, but a lot of people find difficult to actually get around to doing.
+Getting into exercise is something that everyone says they want to do, but a lot of people find it difficult to actually get around to doing it.
 Usually there is a reason -- something else to do, a lack of time, or possibly an injury -- that prevents you from exercising.

 Exercise is important for a number of reasons we have all heard before, but it's worth a recap.